Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 • Carbon Dioxide (CO₂): Typically ingested from the ambient air, such as from vehicle exhaust.
 The maximum limit is 500 ppm.

 • Water vapour and humidity lead to corrosion, bacterial growth, and reduced efficiency of desiccant dryers.
-The standard requires a specific pressure dew point (PDP) to be met, typically 5°C below the lowest likely ambient temperature, or not exceeding -11°C for unknown conditions, to prevent freezing and condensation.
+The standard requires a specific pressure dew point (PDP) to be met, typically 5°C below the lowest likely ambient air temperature, or not exceeding -11°C for unknown conditions, to prevent freezing and condensation.

 • Particles and impurities can clog downstream normal pipe outlets and reduce air quality index (AQI) levels